BinaryLeo/react_native_mmkv_app/README.md

 </div>

-A simple implementation of [MMKV](https://github.com/mrousavy/react-native-mmkv) (Key-value storage) framework.
-In this project, we will be using MMKV to store and retrieve user information, and to pre-populate the user's credentials in the sign-in form.

-When the user presses the 'username' or 'password' input fields, they will be automatically provided with their stored credentials, thanks to our 'allow auto-signIn' option.

-Note from the offical documentation:
-React-native-mmkv is a library that allows you to easily use MMKV inside your React Native applications.
-It provides fast and direct bindings to the native C++ library which are accessible through a simple JS API.
-~30x faster than AsyncStorage.
+This is a project that demonstrates the use of [MMKV](https://github.com/mrousavy/react-native-mmkv) , a key-value storage framework for React Native applications.
+With MMKV, we can easily store and retrieve user information and pre-populate their credentials in the sign-in form.
+This is achieved through the "allow auto-signIn" option, which automatically provides the user's stored credentials to the input  "username" and "password" fields.

+One of the major advantages of MMKV over other storage solutions like AsyncStorage is its support for synchronous operations.
+This allows for greater flexibility in managing data storage needs, especially in cases where data needs to be immediately persisted before proceeding to the next step in a process.
+MMKV's efficient C++ implementation ensures that performance is not compromised even with synchronous operations, making it a great option for React Native developers.
+According to the official documentation, MMKV is around 30 times faster than AsyncStorage.
 #### Dependencies and command line options

 ```bash